-Taking a break from alcohol and other drugs during lockdown?
+Taking a break from alcohol and other drugs during alert level 2?

 Great choice.
 You might experience withdrawal symptoms, which is your body and brain getting used to a new normal – without regular alcohol and other drugs.
 Most people only experience mild withdrawal symptoms that pass in a few days.
 But if you’ve been using a lot or for a while, you might experience more uncomfortable symptoms and these can last for two weeks.